kognat-docs/rotobot-butler-docs/docs/groundtruth.rst

 Data Concepts
 -------------

-Machine leaning is a big field but the dot points below will help you out
+Machine learning is a big field but the dot points below will help you out

     - You can choose anything as a class for a video layer: dog, cat, tree, car train, shirt